udacity/cloud-developer/course-02/project/image-filter-starter-code/README.md

 Follow the process described in the course to `eb init` a new application and `eb create` a new environment to deploy your image-filter service!
 Don't forget you can use `eb deploy` to push changes.

-The image filter server on AWS can be access using the following endpoint: http://image-filter-huber-dev-dev.us-east-1.elasticbeanstalk.com/filteredImageFromURL?image_url={{}}
+The image filter server on AWS can be accessed using the following endpoint:

+http://image-filter-huber-dev-dev.us-east-1.elasticbeanstalk.com/filteredImageFromURL?image_url={{}}

 Example:
 http://image-filter-huber-dev-dev.us-east-1.elasticbeanstalk.com/filteredImageFromURL?image_url=https://www.empa.ch/documents/56024/350623/UrbanMining_Unit_neu3.jpg/b181bde6-34c1-4048-b553-3d1e1a4c3ced?t=1518026888360